Amihari Onsen Ski Resort

 This is a classically Japanese ski resort where they just take all the snow for granted and don’t waste any time measuring how much falls each season!
 The snowfall volumes are probably very good without quite being in the realm of Geto Kogen or Tazawako.

 The aspect isn’t the best for snow quality, with the slopes mostly facing south, but there are enough trees to protect the snow in most places.
-On the plus side, the top elevation of Amihari Onsen is pretty high for an Iwate ski resort.
+On the plus side, the top elevation of Amihari Onsen is the highest of the Iwate ski resorts.

 Where is Amihari Onsen?